Closed source · In development · Private testing

 The software company that lives in your repo

-LARPCO is an open-source autonomous agent-company framework that runs inside GitHub Actions.
-It spawns a full cast of named AI agents who plan work, debate approaches, seek approvals, and ship code.
+LARPCO is a closed-source autonomous agent-company framework currently in development and private testing.
+It spawns a full cast of named AI agents who plan work, debate approaches, and seek approvals before execution.

 Meet the team See how it works